kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 You might notice that all of the revenue sources above are google services and products and none of it mentions other non-Google businesses that Alphabet owns.
 It is not because I forgot to mention it; it is because the **Alphabet's other subsidiaries besides Google does not generate any material revenues**.
 Alphabets "Other Bets" are not even 0.5% of revenue, so we can simply ignore it for now.
 Maybe it will change in the future, but this is where we are now and at least in terms of revenues Alphabet = Google.
 Alphabet = Google doesn't so easily apply if we look at operating income or net income level, but I will come to this later.

-## How Much Money Does Google/Alphabet make: Summarized Earnings Report
+## How Much Money Does Google (Alphabet) make: Summarized Earnings Report

 With **$137bn in revenues last year** which was a solid growth of **23%**, **Google/Alphabet earned 30.7bn net income in 2018** which is a staggering 243% increase compared to the previous year.